tschermer02/topoCurve1/references/paper.md

 Models (DEMs) is fundamental to many Earth and planetary process studies.
-In particular, slope and curvature of topographic surfaces are linked to mass transport rates through analytical models, and thus are primary variables in studies that link topographic form to erosion rate variation.
-Making such studies directly comparable across the range of Earth and planetary settings requires the development data processing tools and workflows that minimize systematic error, and self-consistently calculate such metrics on surfaces of any orientation.
+In particular, slope and curvature of topographic surfaces are linked to mass transport rates through analytical models, and thus are primary variables in studies that link topographic form to temporal and spatial variation in erosion rate.
+Making such studies directly comparable across the range of Earth and planetary settings requires the development of data processing tools and workflows that minimize systematic error, and self-consistently calculate such metrics on surfaces of any orientation.
 `TopoCurve` is a Python package designed to analyze DEMs through a discrete differential geometry approach that minimizes projection error